-Meanwhile lets just say that we are proud Amy Lischko contributed a whooping 21 entries.
+But we are proud to say that Amy Lischko contributed 21 entries already.

 This paper describes Massachusetts’ existing medical liability system, including how it has failed to achieve its social objectives, the impact of the system on health care costs, and recent efforts towards reform.
 It presents policy options for medical liability reform.
 It examines both traditional and nontraditional avenues of reform along with strategies for advancing medical liability reform in Massachusetts.

 While larger employers have engaged their employees in wellness initiatives and consumer-driven approaches, small employers have often lagged behind.
 Small businesses can, however, adopt these health benefit approaches to address their own rising health care costs.

 The importance of this work is especially clear as the Patient Protection and Affordable Care Act of 2010 (ACA) requires a health benefit exchange to be operating in every state by 2014.
 The question of the Connector’s effectiveness is of critical importance to other states as they try to plan and design what an exchange will look like in their own state’ For Massachusetts, the ACA provides both opportunities and challenges moving forward.

 Today’s Globe story regarding Insurance companies’ unwillingness to participate in the Connector’s new program “Business Express” is interesting but incomplete.
 The reporters should pay attention to bloggers’ comments about why the program may not be working and about how this option doesn’t really offer more affordable options for businesses.
 I do not know why the Connector and the Globe keep touting lower premiums.
 The Connector failed in its mission to serve small businesses by not offering a defined contribution model.
 Are they really going to sue the insurers for not offering this product through the Connector?
 That sounds desperate to me.
 I’m keeping my fingers crossed that the feds don’t follow suit when they promulgate regulations for state-level exchanges.